Asylum and migration in the EU: facts and figures

 Find out recent data about the number of people coming to the EU and the asylum applications that EU countries are processing.

-Most of the people arrive in Europe for work- or family-related reasons.
-Those who enter the EU irregularly make up a small fraction of all migrants: in 2023, there were about 385,000 irregular migrants while more than 3.7 million people used legal channels of migration.
+Most people arrive in Europe for work- or family-related reasons.
+Those who enter the EU irregularly make up a small fraction of all migrants: in 2024, about 239,000 irregular border crossings were detected by Frontex, the EU’s border and coast guard agency.
+This marks a 38% drop compared to the previous year.

-Seeking asylum is another reason why people may choose to come to Europe, with 2023 seeing more than one million applications across the EU.
+Seeking asylum is another reason why people may choose to come to Europe, with 2024 seeing almost one million applications across the EU.
 The number of recognised refugees in Europe stood at less than 10% of the entire world’s refugee population at the end of 2021.
 Russia’s full-scale invasion of Ukraine in 2022 saw this number rise to around 20%.

-As of 2023, non-EU citizens make up 6% of the EU’s total population.
+As of 2024, non-EU citizens make up 6.4% of the total population.
+Out of the 449.3 million EU inhabitants in 2024, 28.9 million were non-EU citizens.
 There are countries outside the EU, such as Switzerland, Australia and Iceland, that have a much larger proportion of foreign-born residents.

 The return of non-EU citizens without permission to stay is a priority when it comes to migration management at EU and national level.